ekchang/tictactoe/README.md

 ## Exercise to reader
 - How might this be adapted for Connect Four mode?
 - Specify a list of special unicode icons as the player piece instead of letter?
+- Register an AI player who automatically takes a turn (Minimax?)